djorg83/react-bootstrap-sweetalert/README.md

 ----
 ### `props.showCloseButton`
 If set to true, then an X close button will be shown in the top right of the alert.

+> NOTE: You must also implement `props.onCancel` in order for this props to work.
+This is because visibility of the
+> component is controlled externally through either `props.show` or by removing the `<SweetAlert />` in your render method.

 - `PropTypes.bool`
 - Default: `false`
 ----